selwynpolit/d9book/book/bq.md

 Most often you start a batch from a form where you fill in some options and click a button.
 In the case of a controller, the batch runs when the browser is pointed at a URL.
 Drush commands are typed in the terminal.

+Although it will be covered in more detail in the future, it is useful to know that there is now a batch builder: The BatchBuilder class for batch API  <https://www.drupal.org/node/2875389>.
+It provides a more streamlined object oriented approach to creating batches.

-## Using the Batch API with a form
+### Using the Batch API with a form

 This example replaces a multivalue field with some new values processing 10 nodes at a time.
 The decision to process 10 at a time is arbitrary, but be aware that the more nodes you process at a time, the more likely the batch will fail.